 Scholarship with a focus on doing Shakespeare with actors or students with impairments is not the most prevalent literature on Shakespeare and disability.
 Rather, there is a significant amount of writing by authors working in or informed by disability studies that considers representations of disability in Shakespeare.
 These include including critical introductions to editions as well as David Mitchell and Sharon Snyder’s seminal book Narrative Prosthesis.
 David Houston Wood has written that “Shakespeare’s creative output encompasses a broad scope of disabled selfhood: from instances of blindness to limping, from alcoholism to excessive fat, from infertility to war wounds, from intellectual incapacity to epilepsy, from senility to ‘madness’, from congenital deformity to acquired impairment, and from feigned disability to actual.”

 In terms of writing by and about professionals and performers with impairments, sustained engagement from Shakespeare Studies is lacking.
 Stopa-Hunt and Sandahl are unusual examples of academically-published self-advocacy on disability in the (Shakespearean) theatre.
 Mentions of actors with impairments appear occasionally in theatre reviews, for instance of deaf-led company Deafinitely Theatre’s Midsummer Night’s Dream, part of the World Shakespeare/Globe to Globe Festival in 2012.
 My own selectivity here in mentioning Deafinitely Theatre’s production is reflective of the limited inclusion of such groups in theatre festival programming, despite the existence of inclusive theatre companies regularly producing shows including, and beyond, Shakespeare.
 More frequently found is mention of a nondisabled actor playing a character with a disability – also known as “crip drag” – usually as a cultural shorthand for that character’s age-related decrepitude, e.g. in a wheelchair or with a walking stick.
-Some disability activists have suggested that actors “cripping up” should be seen as equally offensive as blacking up, whoever the writer.
+Some disability activists have suggested that actors “cripping up” should be seen as equally offensive as blacking up, whoever the play-text’s writer.
 Yet banning the practice in favor of using actors with impairments in these roles, though it would have many social and individual benefits, is no guarantee of representations of disability being welcomed onto the stage.
 Chloe Stopa-Hunt has pointed to the way in which the critics’ response to, for example, mobility aids is often negative or essentializing.
 Take, for example, Mark Lawhorn’s suggestion in a review of Greg Doran’s 1999 The Winter’s Tale that the able-bodied actor Emily Bruni’s use of a wheelchair in playing Mamillius had “a deadening effect.”

 In addition to theatre reviews, there are occasional newspaper and radio features on Shakespearean theatre practitioners with impairments.
 For instance, some attention was given recently, in local papers and on BBC Radio 4, to Bolton’s Octagon Theatre hiring Alyson Woodhouse, who is blind, as an assistant director.
 Reaching an audience of educators in schools and higher education, there are articles, such as those I commissioned from Stopa-Hunt on “wheelchair Shakespeare,” Kelly Hunter on playing Shakespeare with autistic children (and her subsequent book), and Heather Edgren on staging Shakespeare with students with learning difficulties for the British Shakespeare Association’s magazine Teaching Shakespeare.
 This paucity is indicative of the under-representation of actors with impairments in professional Shakespearean theatre internationally and the way in which they are “weeded out of…training programs” because of institutions’ drive to “create standardized bodies [and voices] appropriate to particular performance media [and]…artistic forms.”
 Theatre practitioners and writers such as Jo Verrent and Jonathan Meth have celebrated examples of arts workplaces’ and training institutions’ inclusivity and positive discrimination in the Guardian’s series on disability arts.
 The series is not, however, specifically about Shakespearean theatre.